 Last week, we brought you the story that Gin and Tonic could cure malaria.
 In the article, we shared that the drink contains Quinine powder which was historically used to treat and prevent malaria.
 This week, we have a similar story to share, another potential cure to malaria.

 There is a real sense of urgency to discover and develop new treatments for malaria.
 It still remains one of the worlds biggest killers with billions of people at risk.

 But now a recent study by the University of Cambridge has revealed that an ingredient commonly found in toothpaste could help disrupt malaria infections in the liver and the blood.
-If you are unfamiliar as to how someone is infected with malaria, we recommend listening to our podcast: The Science of Malaria.
+If you are unfamiliar as to how someone is infected with malaria, we recommend listening to our podcast: The Malaria Lifecycle.